tom-mcmillan/ndel/docs/overview.md

 # NDEL Overview

 NDEL is a post-facto descriptive DSL for data science and machine learning code.
-It statically analyzes existing Python and SQL (no execution, no code generation) to produce human-readable descriptions that connect datasets, transformations, features, models, and metrics.
+It statically analyzes existing Python and SQL (no execution, no code generation) to produce structured signals, and an LLM turns those signals into human-readable descriptions that connect datasets, transformations, features, models, and metrics.
+Outputs are intentionally non-deterministic: better LLMs and better prompts yield richer descriptions over time.

+> NDEL is the semantic layer between raw DS/ML code and LLM reasoning.
+It provides structure, privacy filters, and a DSL schema; the LLM provides the language and narrative.

 ## Purpose & High-Level Design
 - Describe existing DS/ML pipelines without running code.